The Great Gluten Controversy!

 What is Gluten?

 Whole wheat flour is made up of the whole-wheat grain milled into a fine flour.
-Everything from the grain is present in the flour – the bran, the wheat germ, minerals, enzymes, starch and of course, the gluten.
+Everything from the grain is present in the flour – the bran, the wheat germ, minerals, enzymes, wheat starch and of course, the gluten.
 The amount of gluten depends on the type of grain.
 Some types contain a lot of gluten and some almost none.

 Gluten is primarily made up of two types of proteins: “gliadin” which gives the bread the ability to rise during baking, and “glutenin” which is responsible for dough’s elasticity and glue-like consistency and giving the bread a classic chewy, spongy texture.
 Interestingly, the word “gluten” is derived from the Latin word “glutinum” which means “glue”.